A secret for you!

 Dogs are always welcome to take their owners for a ride on the Cliff Railway.
-We do make a small charge for doggy travel (Lap dogs no charge) and they must be kept on a lead and ride inside the carriage at all times.
+We do take a small charge for doggy travel (lap dogs no charge) and they must be kept on a lead and ride inside the carriage at all times.
+Guide Dogs travel for free.
+Water for dogs is provided in bowls at the site and we have complimentary dog biscuits too - woof woof!

 The Tourist Information Centre is situated in the Town Hall at Lynton.
 The National Parks Information Centre is situated in the Pavilion on the Esplanade at Lynmouth next to the Cliff Railway.
-Both towns have cafes, resturants, pubs, accommodation, post offices, chemists, gift shops & convienience stores.
+Both towns have cafes, restaurants, pubs, accommodation, post offices, chemists, gift shops and convenience stores.